Watershed (broadcasting): Canada

+Content on commercial broadcasters in Canada is self-regulated by the Canadian Broadcast Standards Council (CBSC) under the CAB Code of Ethics and Violence Code.
+The state-owned Canadian Broadcasting Corporation (CBC) is required to follow the Violence Code as a condition of license, with enforcement handled via the Canadian Radio-television and Telecommunications Commission (CRTC).

-Commercial broadcasters who are members of the Canadian Association of Broadcasters follow a codes of conduct administered by the Canadian Broadcast Standards Council (CBSC).
-The CBSC codes specify that broadcasters may not air programming that contains sexually explicit material or coarse or offensive language intended for adult audiences outside of the "late viewing period," which is defined as programming beginning at 9:00 p.m., and ending at 5:30 a.m.
+The CBSC codes specify that broadcasters may not air programming that contains sexually explicit material or offensive language intended for adult audiences outside of the "late viewing period," which is defined as programming beginning at 9:00 p.m., and ending at 5:30 a.m.
 Programs that begin before 9:00 p.m. are considered pre-watershed even if they run into this time period.
 The watershed is based on the time zone from which the signal originates.
 11:00 p.m. is the watershed for radio broadcasting; before then and after 4:00 a.m., radio stations are forbidden from broadcasting content that glorifies violence, undue coarse language, or undue sexually explicit material.

 The Violence Code does provide some leniency for scheduling programs pre-watershed in order to exercise a terrestrial broadcaster's simsub rights (acknowledging that content advisories are also mandated by the code).
 However, in any case, no broadcaster may air material that contains "gratuitous violence in any form or which sanctions, promotes or glamourizes violence."